-- Aim 3: Evaluate, in a randomized trial, the effect of Seeds of HOPE, when disseminated to a broader and more diverse group of participants, on primary outcome measures of weight loss and hope among participating women compared to a delayed intervention comparison condition;
+- Evaluate the effect of Seeds of HOPE, when disseminated to a broader and more diverse group of participants, on primary outcome measures of weight loss and hope among participating women.

-- Aim 4: Evaluate secondary outcomes including health behaviors (fruit and vegetable consumption, physical activity), psychosocial factors (self-efficacy, positive affect, depressive symptoms, social support, social capital), and socioeconomic factors (education, income, employment, micro-business participation).
+- Evaluate secondary outcomes including health behaviors (fruit and vegetable consumption, physical activity), psychosocial factors (self-efficacy, positive affect, depressive symptoms, social support, social capital), and socioeconomic factors (education, income, employment, micro-business participation) among participating women.

-- Aim 5: Assess implementation and process factors associated with dissemination at the organization and community levels using the RE-AIM framework, evaluating intervention reach, adoption, implementation, and maintenance.
+- Assess implementation and process factors associated with dissemination at the organization and community levels using elements of the RE-AIM framework, evaluating intervention reach, adoption, implementation, and maintenance.

-- Aim 6: Use the Center for Health Promotion and Disease Prevention’s Center of Excellence for Training and Research Translation (Center TRT) web-based dissemination tools and work with Lineberger Cancer Center Dissemination Core to disseminate Seeds of HOPE tested products and strategies to other NC counties, state health departments and Prevention Research Centers.
+- Work with the Center for Health Promotion and Disease Prevention’s Center of Excellence for Training and Research Translation (Center TRT) to disseminate Seeds of HOPE tested products and strategies to other NC counties, state health departments and Prevention Research Centers.